amallen1/huddle-landing-pg/README.md

 At first I tried to make the background image an HTML tag, but had a few issues positioning the content on top.
 So I decided to make the background image apart of the body's background image.
 The image repeated a little bit, but after researching background-size property on MDN, I was able to fix this problem.

+I added a width on the grid container so that everything doesn't touch the sides

 ### Continued development